sjmignot/sceance/README.md

 ### Customize theaters.txt

-Currently, the theaters.txt file will contain a set of my favorite Parisian movie theaters.
-If you live somewhere else (or want to add your own set of favorite theaters), you'll have to customize the file.
-This is also the case for your watchlist.txt file.
+By default, the theaters.txt file contains a set of my favorite Parisian movie theaters.
+If you live somewhere else (or want to add your own set of favorite theaters), you have to customize the file: you can find it in the data subfolder of the sceance package.

 ### Customize watchlist.txt

+By default, the watchlist.txt contains every film from the criterion collection.
+However, to get the most from sceance, you should use a personal watchlist.

 If you have a letterboxd account, sceance provides a way to automatically download your watchlist.
-To do this, use the `update_watchlist.py` file.
-Make sure your watchlist is in English (which is currently the only language sceance supports).
+To do this, use the `update_watchlist.py` file (you will need to store your letterboxd credentials in environment variables).

+Make sure your watchlist is in English (which is currently the only language that sceance supports).
 If you want to run sceance without providing a watchlist, you can use the `-a` flag, but this might provide you with a lot of movies.

+You can find the `watchlist.txt` file in the data subfolder of the sceance package.

 ## How sceance works